Table of Contents

 In the Paper Audit and Assurance exam, you may be asked to compute and interpret the key ratios used in analytical procedures at both the audit planning stage and when collecting audit evidence.
 Ratios and comparisons can be used to identify where the accounts can be wrong, and where additional auditing effort needs to be spent.

-Ratio Analysis Plays a key Roll to determine the business circumstance, here are few Ratios are given below.
+Ratio Analysis Plays a key Roll to determine the business circumstance, here are a few Ratios are given below.

 In the examination, you will be asked to calculate and interpret the ratios used in analytical procedures at the audit planning stage and when collecting audit evidence.
-Ratios and comparisons can be used to identify where the accounts might be wrong or right, and where additional auditing effort should be a need to spent.
+Ratios and comparisons can be used to identify where the accounts might be wrong or right, and where additional auditing effort should be a need to spend.

 Calculating a ratio is an easy step, divide a number by another number, the calculations are so basic that they can be calculated using a spreadsheet.